apocalypticartcollective/eft/_posts/2025-04-08-Resistance-One.md

 *'I can't choose.
 I won't.'*

-*'Ah.
+*'Ahh.
 Your fate, and your privilege; clearly stated!'
 (Those trees, stirring again!)
 'But, which is more true?'*

 *Her cheeks flushed.
 'So laugh it up while I suffer; you won't have to wait long--I'm forced to choose and there's no way for me to know what's right, though I'm sure you'll let me know when I've chosen wrong.'*